 Ruby is one of the most sought-after gemstones in the world, after diamond.
-In fact, it is fast gaining in popularity because of its sturdiness, beauty, and durability.
-Moreover, it is considered to be rarer than diamond.
-Ruby is the red variety of the mineral corundum, which is also the origin of Sapphire, a different gemstone.
+In fact, it is fast gaining popularity because of its sturdiness, beauty, and durability.
+Moreover, it considers rarer than diamond.
+Natural ruby is the red variety of the mineral corundum, which is also the origin of Sapphire, a different gemstone.

 Although both Ruby and Sapphire belong to the same mineral family, they are completely different because of their color.
 Sapphires are available in colors ranging from yellow, green, purple, pink, except red.
 In fact, one could very well say that red Sapphire could be a Ruby.

-The color of Ruby ranges anywhere between red to reddish brown; however, the most popular and in-demand color is the blood red one with a bluish hue.
-These types of Rubies are called Burmese Ruby or Burma Ruby or Pigeon blood Ruby.
-It should be noted here that Burmese Rubies rarely exceed several carats.
+The color of Ruby ranges anywhere between red to reddish-brown; however, the most popular and in-demand color is the blood red.
+These types of Rubies are called Burmese Ruby or Burma Ruby or Pigeon Blood Ruby.
+Burmese Rubies rarely exceed several carats.

-Even if they are found in larger proportions, they are mostly flawless and worth millions of dollars.
+Even if they find in larger proportions, they are mostly flawless and worth millions of dollars.
 Currently, Thailand is the largest producer of Rubies, but they are less desirable because of their color which has a brownish tinge to it.
-Rubies can be heat-treated for color and quality correction.
-The heat treatment can also eliminate the internal flaws that Rubies have.

 However, given the variety and shades of the gemstone, it is worth explaining which variety of Ruby belongs where.
 So, here are some different varieties of Rubies:

-Burmese Ruby: Considered to be of top quality, these Rubies are flawless and have a unique shape to them.
-They are deep red in color due to the presence of chromium in it.
-They are generally found in Myanmar.
+Burmese Ruby: These Rubies are flawless and have a unique shape to them.
+Burmese Ruby is deep red in color due to the presence of chromium in it.
+They generally find in Myanmar.
 All rubies have blemishes and you have to look for them when you have to identify the real from the fake.

-Thai Rubies: They are originated from the southeast of Bangkok.
-They are considered to be the second best after Burmese Rubies.
+Thai Rubies: They originated from the southeast of Bangkok.
+They considered to be the second-best after Burmese Rubies.
 They are darker in color because of Iron and Chromium.

-Rubies from Madagascar: Comparatively fresh to the market, Madagascar rubies are regarded as top of the line gemstones.
-The two regions where they are mined mostly in Madagascar are Andilamena and Vatomandry.
-Found in different varieties of igneous rocks, the quality of the gemstones varies according to the rock they are found in.
-These rubies are found are red, orange and naturally red in color.
+Rubies from Madagascar: The two regions where they are mining mostly in Madagascar are Andilamena and Vatomandry.
+These rubies are red, orange and naturally red in color.

-Rubies from Afghanistan: Rubies have been mined from Afghanistan from the first century onward.
-The mines where they are fashioned are Badakshan and Jagdalek.
-The latter region produces a Ruby that ranges from a deep to faint red color Ruby.
-They are considered to be of superior quality, which is not found elsewhere in the world.
+Rubies from Afghanistan: They are superior quality, which doesn’t find elsewhere in the world.
 The color of the original ruby stone found in this area ranges from light red to dark red.

 Rubies from Africa: Available in purplish to dark red colors, African rubies have varieties of shapes and sizes.
 The best color of these rubies is the fine dark red color.